TurakhiaLab/panman/docs/build.md

 ```
 If you'd like to give a GFA or an MSA file as an input, you could use the `--gfa-in` or the `--msa-in` options.

----
-> **_NOTE:_** Currently, we only support a simple version of the GFAv1.1 consisting of Segments, un-overlapping Links and Paths.
+> **NOTE:** Currently, we only support a simple version of the GFAv1.1 consisting of Segments, un-overlapping Links and Paths.
----

 This will generate the PanMAT and give you access to the command line interface of the PanMAT utility where you can enter instructions to analyze and manipulate PanMAT files, (see [PanMAT utilities](utilities.md)).
 ```